 Earning a master’s in journalism online can prove expensive, especially since graduate students usually pay higher tuition than undergraduate learners.
 Students may also encounter educational fees and costly textbooks.
 To manage these expenses, candidates can explore financial aid by looking toward federal, private, and employer assistance methods.

-Federal financial aid for graduate students includes federal loans and work study positions.
+- Federal Financial Aid Federal financial aid for graduate students includes federal loans and work study positions.
 For journalism majors, work study holds particular value since learners can earn money for their education while gaining field experience.
 Most students qualify for assistance, so all students should fill out a free application for federal student aid (FAFSA) online.

-Some employers take care of a percentage of tuition for employees, whether by paying at the beginning of a semester or reimbursing students afterward.
+- Tuition Reimbursement Some employers take care of a percentage of tuition for employees, whether by paying at the beginning of a semester or reimbursing students afterward.
 Learners should ask their employers about available plans and submit an application if a program is available.
 Candidates may need to maintain a certain GPA to continue to receive funds.

-Scholarships assist students, without requiring repayment.
+- Scholarships Scholarships assist students, without requiring repayment.
 Schools and external organizations may offer this funding.
-For example, students pursuing an online master's in journalism at Columbia University may apply for scholarships from the Columbia Journalism School, and also outside scholarships, such as the Al Young Sports Journalism Scholarship.
+For example, students pursuing an online master’s in journalism at Columbia University may apply for scholarships from the Columbia Journalism School, and also outside scholarships, such as the Al Young Sports Journalism Scholarship.
 Students can receive scholarships based on academic merit, extracurricular accomplishments, and financial need.

-Students may also take out privates loans through companies such as Wells Fargo and Discover.
+- Loans Students may also take out privates loans through companies such as Wells Fargo and Discover.
 Private loans do not come with the benefits of federal loans, such as low interest rates and grace periods after graduation.
-Since private loans may not specify an academic field, learners in journalism master's programs can pursue these options if they cannot attain additional federal aid.
+Since private loans may not specify an academic field, learners in journalism master’s programs can pursue these options if they cannot attain additional federal aid.

 Discover schools with the programs and courses you’re interested in, and start learning today.